tradecloud/tradecloud-docs-api-v2/api/tools/swagger-ui.md

 You can use the [Swagger UI](https://swagger.io/tools/swagger-ui/) to explore and test the Tradecloud API.

-Please refer to the [API Environments page](../environments.md) for an overview of the available Swagger UI documentation.
+Please refer to the API Environments page for an overview of the available Swagger UI documentation.

+{% page-ref page="../environments.md" %}

 ## Send an order using the Swagger UI